 B. As all participants have agreed to participate in longitudinal research, additional consent is only sought from participants randomised to any non-standard care intervention.
 This ‘patient centred’ approach aims to replicate informed consent practices as they would be applied in clinical care, i.e., patients are only informed about interventions if they are able to access them (Relton et al, 2010).
 The ‘staged-consent approach’ (Young-Afat et al, 2016) further refined the ‘patient’ centred approach by seeking consent at cohort enrolment for participants to not be informed if they are allocated to any RCT usual care control group at a later date.
 This they describe as the 'staged consent approach'.

 The TwiCs approach is particularly well suited to pragmatic trials – trials which help choose between care options and help evaluate the effect of treatment in routine clinical practice.
 There is growing use of the TwiCs approach in both clinical and population health research.
-An extension to CONSORT Reporting guidelines for Trials Using Cohorts and Routinely Collected Data are currently being developed (Kwakkenbos et al, 2018).
+An extension to CONSORT Reporting guidelines for Trials Using Cohorts and Routinely Collected Data has now been published (Kwakkenbos et al, 2022).

-We also holds talks and introductory courses on TwiCs.
-Our most recent international meetings were Symposium on the Efficiency and Analysis of TwiCs, (2019) and Symposium on the Ethics of TwiCs.
+We also hold talks and introductory courses on TwiCs.
+Our most recent international meetings were Symposium on the Efficiency and Analysis of TwiCs, (2019) and Symposium on the Ethics of TwiCs (2016).